-

 Deductions that are not required by law do not count to reduce your disposable income (i.e. money you direct to a special account for personal use or investment).

-Wage Garnishment for Federal Student Loans
+Defending Against Wage Garnishment for Student Loans

 If you are in default on a federal student loan, the U.S. Department of Education (or any entity collecting on its behalf) can use an “administrative” wage garnishment to take up to 15% of your disposable income (but again, no more than 30 times the minimum wage).